tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-File.md

 | NFS | ![No](./media/no-icon.png) |

 ## Request
-The `Copy File` request may be constructed as follows.
-HTTPS is recommended.
+You can construct the `Copy File` request as follows.
+We recommend HTTPS.

-Beginning with version 2013-08-15, you may specify a shared access signature for the destination file if it is in the same account as the source file.
-Beginning with version 2015-04-05, you may also specify a shared access signature for the destination file if it is in a different storage account.
+Beginning with version 2013-08-15, you can specify a shared access signature for the destination file if it's in the same account as the source file.
+Beginning with version 2015-04-05, you can also specify a shared access signature for the destination file if it's in a different storage account.

 |Method|Request URI|HTTP version|
 |------------|-----------------|------------------|